rticommunity/rticonnextdds-examples-unreal-engine/ConnextExample/README.md

     File used to define datatypes used by **DDS** *Topics* to send/receive data.

-    You May customize this file to add your own datatypes or add/create new **.idl** files with additional datatype definitions.
+    You may customize this file to add your own datatypes or add/create new **.idl** files with additional datatype definitions.
 Please refer to this documentation [Creating User Data Types with IDL](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/users_manual/users_manual/Creating_User_Data_Types_with_IDL.htm#datatypes_842270378_306763).

-    After defining your datatypes, you will use the **RTI Connext** code generator, [***rtiddsgen***](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/code_generator/users_manual/code_generator/users_manual/UsersManual_Title.htm), to generate the source code that is required by *DDS* to use your datatype.
+    After defining your datatypes, you will use the **RTI Connext** code generator, [***rtiddsgen***](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/code_generator/users_manual/code_generator/users_manual/UsersManual_Title.htm), to generate the source code that is required by **DDS** to use your datatype.

     To generate code for C++98 (*NOTE: cannot use C++11 due to RTTI conflict with **Unreal** C++*), you should invoke using (on a Windows host):